wes4m/vheap/README.md

 ## Extending
 vHeap can be easily modified to work with other debuggers and any other form of input methods.
-It is also built keeping in mind extending and adding custom functionality [EXTENDING DOCS](https://github.com/wes4m/vheap/blob/master/EXTENDING.md).
+It is also built while keeping in mind extendability and adding custom functionalities; More at[EXTENDING DOCS](https://github.com/wes4m/vheap/blob/master/EXTENDING.md).

 ## Current status